argrelay/argrelay/readme.md

 See [FS_29_54_67_86.dir_structure.md][FS_29_54_67_86.dir_structure.md] for details.

 <a name="argrelay-includes"></a>

-# What's in the package?
+# What is in the package?

 *   **Client** to be invoked by Bash hook on every Tab to<br/>
     send command line arguments to the server.